 Lesson 1: The Importance of Heritage RESPs

-* These amounts are calculated using the average annual increase of 4.38% in the total cost of tuition and compulsory and/or incidental fees for 4 years of undergraduate studies between 1990-1991 and 2016-2017.
+* This amount is calculated using the average annual increase of 4.38% in the total cost of tuition and compulsory and/or incidental fees for 4 years of undergraduate studies between 1990-1991 and 2016-2017.
 Source: Canadian Centre for Policy Alternatives, Statistics Canada, September 2013.

 Lesson 2: New baby.
 How to open a new RESPOne of the simplest ways to help fund your child's future post-secondary education is with an RESP from Heritage Education Funds.
 It is easy to get started.
 Here's how: You can conveniently submit your request on-line by contacting us here.
-You can find a local Heritage RESP representative, click here and locate one of our RESP experts conveniently located near you.
-Alternatively, you may call our Customer Service Team locally at 416.502.2500 or toll free at 1.800.739.2101.
-Whichever way you contact us, we will help you set up a Plan that suits your financial needs and meets your child's future education objectives.
+You can find a local Heritage Dealing RESP representative, click here and locate one of our RESP experts conveniently located near you.

-Lesson 3: We make it easy for you to save!A Heritage RESP gathers all your contributions and the government grant payments you're entitled to and invests in lower risk investments.
+Lesson 3: We make it easy for you to save!A Heritage RESP gathers all your net contributions and the government grant payments you're entitled to and invests in fixed income lower risk investments. such as government issued bonds and GICs that earn a competitive and consistent return.
+Pooled income earned in the plans can be invested in a mix of Canadian equities, US and Canadian Exchange Traded Funds (ETFs) and corporate bonds.
+This gives your investment earning power and boost providing a competitive and consistent return over the life of the plan.
 Your plan is managed and administrated by our very own RESP experts.

 Lesson 4: New Families are on a tight budget – How much do you contribute to an RESP?Contributing small amounts to your child's RESP on a regular basis – say, once a month – is always easier than making large once-a-year contributions.
 Yet over time, the investment earnings on those small amounts can compound and really add up.
 You also gain the added benefit of both the Canada Education Savings Grant and investment earnings on this grant, and any other government grants you may be entitled to receive.